polyaxon/polyaxon/site/integrations/airflow.md

 status: published
 ---

-Polyaxon provides a rich [Python library](/docs/core/python-library/) that can be used with a scheduling tool such as Airflow to submit job to Polyaxon.
+Polyaxon provides a rich [Python library](/docs/core/python-library/) that can be used with scheduling tools such as Airflow to submit jobs to Polyaxon.

 ## Creating a custom operator